CyberLions-8521/CyberLions-8521/pages/mydoc/mydoc_git_and_vscode.md

 **U**: Untracked.
 Means the file was not tracked by the repo before, so it's likely a new file.

 If you click on the files in the source control, it will open the difftool - a comparison tool that displays the modifications from the previous commit to the current change.
 If you hover over the files, there will be 3 options: opening the file, discarding the change, and <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.stage}}">staging</a> the change.
 Hovering over the dropdown will have a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.stash}}">stash</a> changes option in place of opening the file option.

+## Pushing

+You may push either from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.statusbar}}">status bar</a> or source control tab.

+After making a local commit, the status bar will update with an uparrow and the number of unpushed commits to the left of it.
+Clicking it will push changes.

+The source control tab has a dropdown accessible through the 3 dots.
+Accessing it shows `Push` as one of the elements.
+Clicking it will also push changes.

 {% include links.html %}